smashinggarlic/recipes/chicken-curry.md

  6. Add marinated chicken, mix and let it cook until it releases water
  7. Add one tomato (blended) and mix
  8. Cook until oil is coming to the top
- 9. Add 1tbsp of coconut powder/sesame powder for gravy thickness
+ 9. Add 2 tbsp of coconut powder/sesame powder for gravy thickness
  10. Check for salt
  11. Add the masala powder and mix well.
 Cook for 5 mins
- 12. Close the lid and pressure cook on medium to low for one whistle
+ 12. Add a cup of water and close the lid.
+Pressure cook on medium to low for one whistle
+ 13. Once the pressure is all out, check for gravy thickness and put on flame if you want to have the gravy thicker
+ 14. Add chopped cilantro and serve